Dreese-s-Pieces/property-risk-assessment/README.md

 # PropertyRiskAssessment
-Assesses (human)risk for buying a piece of property in a given area
+Webapp for Hack OHI/O 2020 that assesses risk for a given location based on crime, air quality, and FEMA disaster data.

 # To Run Locally with Flask Server
 * Open 2 terminals